-- Work from approximately six inches below the top of the frame, driving 8d finishing nails into the hinge side of the frame.
+Working from 6 inches below the top of the frame, drive 8d finishing nails into the hinge side of the frame.
 If using a power nailer, use 2 1/2-inch, 15 or 16 gauge nails.

 - Penetrate through the jamb and shim, making sure the frame remains square and plumb.

 - Follow these same steps to secure the lock side of the door.

-- Use a shim behind each nail and trim them with a utility knife when this task is complete.
+- Use a shim behind each nail and trim them with a utility knife.
+Test opening and closing the door; adjust as needed.

 Finally, slide the second part of the frame into place.

 - Nail through the jamb stop and secure together.

 - Secure the trim to the wall with two side-by-side nails every 12 inches from top to bottom.